patofoto/Demon_Klipper_Essentials_Unified/README.md

 ###### Note: You will need to edit any entry in this file of "SET_LED LED=nozzle" to read "SET_LED LED=sb_leds"

 ###### Note: This file is requred for the heat soaks to work correctly.
-Install even if you dont have any LED's & set a dummy pin.
+Install even if you dont have any LEDs & set a dummy pin.

 ### For SOVOL SV08 PRINTERS
 - https://github.com/3DPrintDemon/Voron-Stealthburner/blob/main/Firmware/RGB_LEDs.cfg
 - https://github.com/3DPrintDemon/Non_Blocking_Wait/releases/tag/Heat_Soak_Timers_V1.0

 ###### Note: This file is requred for the heat soaks to work correctly.
-Install even if you dont have any LED's & set a dummy pin.
+Install even if you dont have any LEDs & set a dummy pin.

 ### For other machines without toolhead Neopixels
 - https://github.com/3DPrintDemon/Non_Blocking_Wait/releases/tag/Heat_Soak_Timers_V1.0

 ###### Note: This file is requred for the heat soaks to work correctly.
-Install even if you dont have any LED's & set a dummy pin.
+Install even if you dont have any LEDs & set a dummy pin.

 You must keep neopixels set to `False` in the `demon_user_settings.cfg` `Harware Options` section